okta/odyssey/packages/docs/components/status.md

 <Description>

-Caution Statuses are yellow and should be used to indicate states like Attention suggested or Service degradation.
+Caution Statuses are yellow and should be used to indicate states like "Attention suggested" or "Service degradation".

 </Description>

 <Visual>
   <dl class="ods-status is-ods-status-caution">
     <dt class="ods-status--label">
-      Server status
+      Propulsion systems
     </dt>
     <dd class="ods-status--value">
-      Service degradation
+      Check engine
     </dd>
   </dl>
 </Visual>